RedHat-UX/red-hat-design-system/elements/rh-tile/docs/40-accessibility.md

 ## Keyboard interactions

-Users should have the ability to use the tab key to navigate to a tile or into a tile group.
-When tiles are in a group, users will need to use arrow keys to navigate from one tile to another.
-Pressing the enter key will activate a link tile or select a selectable tile.
+A user should have the ability to use the Tab key to navigate to a tile or into a tile group.
+When tiles are in a group, a user will need to use arrow keys to navigate from one tile to another.
+Pressing the `Enter`/`Return` key will activate a link tile or select a selectable tile.

 {% example palette="light",
-        alt="",
-        src="../tile-keyboard-interactions.png" %}
+        alt="Tile groups with labels showing which key to use for navigating", src="../tile-keyboard-interactions.png" %}

 | Key {style="width: 25%" } | Result                                                                          |